JBethay/DotSec/README.md

 - **Minimal Publishing:** Publishes only the required files (DLLs), excluding unnecessary executables.
 - **Non-Root User:** **Critically** creates and assigns a dedicated non-root user and group, running the container under this user to improve security.
 - **Defined Port Exposure:** Explicitly exposes the specified application ports, following best practices for container configuration.
+- **Docker Compose File For ReadOnly file system:** That sets the file system to read-only, run `docker-compose build` && `docker-compose up`
 </details>

 ## Injection